Fluid Dynamics and Acoustics

 Ryan Houim received his BSME from North Dakota State University and his MS and Ph.D. degrees from the Pennsylvania State University.
 He was a National Research Council post-doctoral fellow at the Naval Research Laboratory and a Research Assistant Professor at the University of Maryland prior to joining the University of Florida.
 His research is focused on understanding the dynamics of multiphase and chemically reactive flows using numerical simulation techniques. …

-Dr. Thomas L. Jackson Adjunct Research Assistant Scientist
+Dr. Thomas L. Jackson Adjunct Research Scientist

 (352) 273-1243